-- Non-residential – Commercial properties can claim depreciation on both plant and Equipment and the Building.
+- Non-residential – Commercial property depreciation has remained unchanged.
+You can claim depreciation on both plant and equipment assets and the building structure.
 Getting an inspection means you can still claim the full benefits of depreciation for all plant and equipment items (carpets, blinds, etc.) .

 - Renovated – Your property has been substantially renovated and there is insufficient information online, so an inspection is necessary to maximise the depreciation.

 - More information required – If there isn’t access to sufficient information specific to your property, an onsite assessment will be necessary.

 - Plant and Equipment – If your property qualifies for Plant and Equipment deductions, an inspection ensures that all eligible assets are included to maximise your claim.

 Five reasons why some properties DO NOT need a physical inspection:

 - Existing information is on hand – In 40 years as build cost quantity surveyors, we have amassed an extensive database of construction costs for the majority of residential and commercial buildings around Australia.

 - We have the costs – We are familiar with your building and already have the construction costs on file.